 This two-day Leadership Course is suitable for anyone taking on a leadership role.

-This is a dynamic, experiential course.
+It's a dynamic, experiential course.
 You will be involved in games and exercises, recreating and re-running real interpersonal situations and using the learning of each day to create more positive outcomes.

 The Leadership Programme is heavily tailored on the day to focus on the issues and needs of the delegates and therefore may not follow exactly the outline given here.